 Unfortunately their zeal over keeping themselves clean even led to acts of downright unkindness and neglect.
 As we see through the episode Christ recounted of the Good Samaritan (Luke 10:25-37).
 And through their strict laws which even stopped them from giving aid to Gentile neighbors giving birth!

-This attitude of contempt and hatred, permeating every area of Jewish life, is the scene into which Christ stepped.
+This atmosphere of contempt is the scene into which Christ stepped.

-And much to the dismay of Pharisees and Sadducees, Christ came, not to turn Gentiles into Jews, but to make Jews and Gentiles all children of the same heavenly Father.
+And much to the dismay of Pharisees and Sadducees, Christ came to dismantle this attitude of contempt and hatred.
+For he came not to turn Gentiles into Jews, but to make Jews and Gentiles into one family.
+All children of the same heavenly Father.
 Not to place Gentiles under the burden of the Mosaic law, but to free them from it!

 For the Jewish mind, this tearing down of walls between Jews and Gentiles was a most unexpected revelation.

-Their law gave lint hint of this possibility.
-Nor did the times in which they lived, filled with division and hatred, prepare them for such a revelation.
+Their law seldomly spoke of this.
+Nor did the times in which they lived, filled with division and hatred, prepare them for such a revolutionary change.